 Franconian beer: it’s easy as A, B, C. It’s simple as do reh me.
 1, 2, 3.
 That’s how easy beer can be, now.
 Ok, maybe if that Michael Jackson had written the book, it might have been but the bard of beer MJ knew well that Franconia was a place where beer styles and names didn’t quite fit neatly like pegs into so many holes.
 I’ve shied away from putting it in words for that reason but I am finally going to make an attempt at making it as simple as possible by listing things alphabetically.
 This will be with very basic concepts for brevity and while I’ve tried 100s of Franconian beers, I’m no expert in beer styles.
 Also, there is lots of overlap between the beers of Franconia and Bavaria but I’m going to try and stick to the former as it’s the premise of this site.
 So, if you see a style missing, it may just be because it is not brewed in Franconia.
 If you see something amiss, please drop me a line to let me know.
 I can use all the help I can get.

 Altbier.
 Yes, it’s most noted as THE beer of Düsseldorf and it’s extremely rare in Franconia but Brauerei Will in Schederndorf makes one and though I’ve never had it, their Landbier reminded me of an Alt.
+I have also had a bottled one called OSwALT from Kundmüller meant to be a one-off but now it appears to be a regular.
 Alt, as the name might forewarn, is an old form of beer as contrasted from what was once the “new” lager.
 It is one of the rare remaining ales (top-fermenting beers) in Germany.
 They are generally dark in color, about 5% and on the fruity/dry side.
-In Düsseldorf, it’s all you’ll get but don’t try ordering one in Franconia unless you’re in Schederndorf.
-Ok, nothing like starting things off sloppily but hey, I warned you.
+In Düsseldorf, it’s all you’ll get but don’t try ordering one in Franconia unless you know they have one.

 Altfränkischesbier.
 Literally “old Franconian” beer, this is used a bit as a marketing ploy but one that does give an inkling as to what beer in Franconia was once upon a time (and still thankfully largely is): not yellow.
 Generally, they are amber in color, balanced and about 5%.
 Weissenohe’s Klosterbrauerei Altfränkisches Klosterbier is perhaps the most known but Stettfeld’s Adler-Bräu Altfränkisches Lagerbier near Bamberg is a great one too.
 You wouldn’t generally order it as such and in a place like Stettfeld, if you asked for a Bier, you’d get this lovely amber brew.